RE@L RePost! "On Smoking, Chewing & Vaping! Can STEM Help Stop it? Now There Is More than Hope...There's A Way! And From RE@L!"

-Our mini-Blog this week addresses STEM only indirectly.
-Our following RE@LBlog will focus directly on our upcoming STEM software product on student nicotine use.
+Our RE@LBlog RePost focuses directly on our upcoming STEM software product on reducing all student nicotine use.

 Regulating the use of tobacco products is the Federal Food and Drug Administration, more commonly know as FDA.
 They face a daunting task: Over 41 million adults use tobacco in one form or another, more than 20% of the population.

 But even worse, our middle-school students today, tomorrow’s adults, show few signs of quitting tobacco use once they start.

 The Center for Disease Control tells us that 5 million students in grades 6-12 use tobacco.
 Nearly 30 percent of high-school students are current users, and are followed by 10 percent of all middle school students.
 Our strategy is to stop tobacco use before students ever start.

 Those statistics are a great concern to the FDA and to the Surgeon General as well.
 These growing numbers pose a great threat to our healthcare system in the future as more tobacco users are in need of advanced healthcare.

 Here’s the details of early smoking:

 “For the fifth year in a row, e-cigarettes (20.8%) were the most commonly used tobacco product among high schoolers, followed by cigarettes (8.1%), cigars (7.6%), smokeless tobacco (5.9%), hookah (4.1%), and pipe tobacco (1.1%).

 Among middle schoolers, e-cigarettes (4.9%) were also the most commonly used tobacco product, followed by cigarettes (1.8%), smokeless tobacco (1.8%), cigars (1.6%), hookah (1.2%), and pipe tobacco (0.3%).